oddbird/oddsite/content/work/quarqnet.rst

 a shared Slack channel
 for daily communication and
 a schedule for weekly video meetings.
-User Stories are prioritized in Pivotal Tracker and contain scope goals and a task list.
+User stories are prioritized in Pivotal Tracker and contain scope goals and a task list.
 To establish color patterns for QuarqNet,
 OddBird designers started with